 The y (y coordinate) member contains the y coordinate for the elliptic curve point.
-It is represented as the base64url encoding of the coordinate's big endian representation as an octet sequence.
-The array representation MUST NOT be shortened to omit any leading zero octets contained in the value.
-For instance, when representing 521 bit integers, the octet sequence to be base64url encoded MUST contain 66 octets, including any leading zero octets.
+It is represented as the base64url encoding of the octet string representation of the coordinate, as defined in Section 2.3.5 of SEC1 [SEC1].
+The length of this octet string MUST be the full size of a coordinate for the curve specified in the crv parameter.
+For example, if the value of crv is P-521, the octet string must be 66 octets long.

 5.2.2.
-JWK Parameters for Elliptic Curve Private Keys
+Parameters for Elliptic Curve Private Keys

-In addition to the members used to represent Elliptic Curve public keys, the following member MUST be present to represent Elliptic Curve private keys:
+In addition to the members used to represent Elliptic Curve public keys, the following member MUST be present to represent Elliptic Curve private keys.